The Duck Westbourne Covid Procedures

 Teams – Staff have been divided into teams in order to keep staff interaction to a minimum where possible and reduce the risk of transmission.

-PPE – In line with government guidelines we have not made wearing masks mandatory but have a supply of disposable masks, reusable visors and gloves for members of staff who elect to use them.
+PPE – In line with government guidelines all front of house staff wear face coverings and we have a supply of disposable masks, reusable visors and gloves for members of staff and customers if required.

 Waiters – Where possible the same member of staff will serve the same table throughout their stay with us.
 In addition to this we have divided the restaurant into sections so each server only serves the same section.